 Employers may not state the fact so bluntly, but every good employer has a list.
 Trust me.
 They may not have an actual physical list, but every employer knows the names of their good employees.
 Good employees are not overlooked.
 Good employees are on the list.

 For example, one workplace may love creative people who bring new ideas to work.
-Another may cherish employees who are able to work long hours in a routine job.
+Another may cherish employees who can work long hours in a routine job.
 Subtle differences exist from workplace to workplace.
 But, I guarantee: the fundamental qualities, of employees who are on the list, are universal.

-How Do You Know If You’re on the List?
+How to Know If You’re on the List?